darkcb109/DOB-Job-Application-Cleaning/README.md

-The notebooks below clean the data in generalized ways, running the notebook in order will only clean the data, make sure you ahve download those datasets in the directory:
+The notebooks below clean the data in generalized ways, running the notebook in order will only clean the data, make sure you have download those datasets in the directory:

 'improved.ipynb'